 "Because, my lord, you are so beautiful!"

-He blinks at her, surprised.
-"That's a new one," he mutters.
+He blinks at her, surprised, and mutters rather testily, "That's a new one."

 "Lord General Koumokuten," she tells him, kneeling once more, "your power is the most gorgeous thing I have ever seen!
 Your strength is a hypnotic beacon!
 You are my master!"

-He gazes at her for long moments, then chuckles, a dark sound.
-"Damn, have you fallen in love with me, Aguni?
+He gazes at her for long moments, then laughs contemptuously, a dark sound: "Damn, have you fallen in love with me, Aguni?
 'Hypnotic beacon'?
-You sound like a court romance epic."
+You sound like a dumbass romance epic."

-"My lord, if you wanted me to, I would love you if I could," she informs him.
+"My lord, if you wanted me to, I would love you if I could," she informs him as she raises her fire-colored gaze to his.
 "I would make myself weak for you, and never pick up my beloved sword again if that was your desire."

-She shakes her head and tells him, "I live for you, General Koumokuten, because you are my commander and master, not as a woman lives for a man!
+She shakes her head as she tells him, "I live for you, General Koumokuten, because you are my commander and master, not as a woman lives for a man!
 My loyalty is much stronger than such weak things!"

-"Good, good," he sighs.
+"Good, good," he sighs with obvious relief.
 "I don't want you to follow me around like an attention-starved animal."

 "My lord, I would never annoy you," she assures him honestly.

-He studies her again, then lifts a hand and rests it on her shoulder.
-"Well said, my Fire God.
+He studies her again, then lifts a hand and rests it on her shoulder as he agrees, "Well said, my Fire God.
 I know you won't.
 And for that…" He laughs, harsh and self-satisfied, the sound echoing off the stone walls, "you'll be rewarded."

-Ah, her master, she thinks, pressed to the stone and panting, has no weaknesses.
+Ah, her master, she thinks as she is pressed to the stone and panting, has no weaknesses.
 He is strong.
 He is cruel.
 He cares only for himself and is incapable of love.
 And because of such traits, Lord General Koumokuten is the most beautiful thing in the world.
 Ruthless.
 Lusting for power.
 Destroying innocents with glee.